 - Copulas and dependence modelling: basic properties of copulas, classification of copulas with examples, measuring dependence, estimation of copulas, applications to portfolio and credit risk.

-- Volatility modelling with high-frequency data: volatility estimation using high-frequency data, volatility forecasting, applications to risk measures.
+- Market microstructure and high-frequency data: market microstructure primer, market liquidity risk, volatility estimation and forecasting using high-frequency data, applications to risk measures.

 This course is an introduction to simulation methods in finance and more generally to probabilistic numerical methods for PDEs.
 It starts with discussion of random number generators, statistical tests and moves on to cover numerical schemes for solving Stochastic Differential Equations: the Euler, Milstein and certain higher-order schemes.
 Properties of weak and strong convergence, consistency and numerical stability are established.
 It then discusses variance reduction techniques and estimation of sensitivities.
 The course will be concluded by studying a numerical method for American Options and non-linear PDEs, if time permits.